Fluxboi/Fluxboi.github.io/README.md

 **Isolation and cultivation of *Botryococcus braunii* Kützing for hydrocarbon production, 2015**
 Advisor: Asst.
 Dr. Jeeraporn Pekkoh
 Funded by Junior Science Talent Project (JSTP), NSTDA

 ---

-## Experiences
-**o	Research Fellow**, University College London, Study the effect of mito-nuclear incompatibility in Drosophila, UK, 2020-2022

-**o	Policy development intern**, National Science Research and Innovation Policy Council, Developing BCG Economy Model, Thailand, 2019

-**o	Biological practice demonstrator**, University of Oxford UK, 2017-2020

-**o	Research internship**, Biological Modelling Laboratory, KMUTT, Train for systems biology, metabolic network analysis and bioinformatics skills, Thailand, 2016

-**o	Research internship**, Cattolico Laboratory, University of Washington, Study interaction of bacteria and algae for growth and lipid production, USA, 2014

-**o	JENESYS 2.0 program**, science and technology, Government of Japan, Japan, 2014

-**o	Visiting Israel on the topic of precision agriculture**, Academic collaboration between Israel and Thailand, Funded by : National Science and Technology Development (NSTDA), Israel, 2013

-**o	Visiting Shanghai on the topic of agricultural biotechnology**, Visit universities and research institutes in Shanghai for research collaborations between research institutes in Thailand and Shanghai, Funded by : Ministry of Foreign Affairs, Kingdom of Thailand, China, 2012

-**o	Internship**, National Center for Genetic Engineering and Biotechnology, Study gene expression in cassava root, Thailand, 2012

----
 ## Join Our Lab